rich-p-rich/fizzbuzz-p2/README.md

 I was an absolute beginner with Javascript at the start of this course, and have never worked with it before.
 Therefore I used many resources to help me complete this game.

-My initial and main source of information was the 'Javascript Essentials' and the 'Love Maths Project' in the Code Institute platform.
+My initial and main source of information was the 'Javascript Essentials' and the 'Love Maths Project' on the Code Institute platform.

 I used Jon Duckett (2014) "Javascript and JQuery: Interactive Front-End Web Development", published by Wiley as a reference book.